How to use run, start and exec subcommands against a container

 $ docker run -it --rm python:3.9

-Specify shell as entry-point and interactive mode.
+Specify Bash shell as entry-point with interactive mode:

 $ docker run -it --rm python:3.9 bash

-$ docker run -rm --name CONTAINER_NAME IMAGE
+$ docker run --name CONTAINER_NAME IMAGE

 e.g.